 In addition to regular German classes I also offer conversation lessons with a focus on general conversation topics, such as basic conversation starters, family, work, hobbies, travels, eating & drinking etc. We can also talk about the Viennese and living in Vienna, the tasks after relocation, your new work environment, potential feelings of culture shock, and about the Austrian culture, society, language, (business) etiquette, manners, customs or any other topic you'd like to.
 1-on-1 language training, where you can speak about all these impressions, impacts and new things you experience abroad can also help you to adapt and cope with the various relocating issues.
 Private conversation training is highly interactive with about 50% of learner participation, since you are the only one learner, so you'll speak a lot based on question-answer sequences, which really can help you master everyday communication with the natives ;-)

-Also available via Skype / WhatsApp / Facebook Messenger.
+Also available as online course via Skype / ZOOM / Facebook Messenger.

 1-to-1 classes allow as much speaking time as possible.
 I'll help you to improve your accuracy and fluency by carefully correcting your pronunciation and grammar, writing down mistakes and encouraging correct use and practice.

 In our conversation class we'll have a good cuppa tea or coffee and discuss topics you choose, we can speak about everything and anything.
 No textbook, no homework, e.g. only if you want some, and as few a grammar as necessary.
 You'll use your conversation skills for (business) small talk or chit-chat, sharpen your listening comprehension and pronunciation, practice everyday vocabulary and build your personal vocabulary, all in all improve your ability to act/ask and react/answer.